Frequently Asked Questions

 When will I be notified if I am selected to interview?

-You will be notified if you are selected for an interview after your application has been reviewed.
+You will be notified after your application has been reviewed.
 The application review process begins in June each year.

 If I am selected to interview, how long does it take to find out if I am selected for the program?